Dhar Mann: Dhar Mann Studios

-In 2018, Mann founded a video production company named Dhar Mann Studios.
-The studio produces films for social media platforms such as YouTube.
-When Mann began publishing videos on YouTube in 2018, his output comprised motivational videos, and later shifted focus to morality plays.
+In 2018, Mann founded Dhar Mann Studios, a video production company that produces films for social media platforms such as YouTube.
+Based in Burbank, California, the studio operates from a 125,000-square-foot production facility, employs approximately 200 staff members, and collaborates with around 2,000 actors annually.
+The studio operates on a 30-day production schedule from ideation to publication.
+They have eight crews shooting simultaneously.
+When he began publishing videos on YouTube in 2018, his output consisted of motivational videos and later shifted focus to morality plays.

 In 2021, Mann started a contract with the Creative Artists Agency and launched a mobile app where users can watch videos produced by his studio.